The Animation Workshop: Professional Training course

-Supported by CREATIVE EUROPE's MEDIA sub-programme, the Professional Training department organizes short training courses and master classes designed for European animation professionals.
+Supported by Creative Europeś's Media sub-programme, the Professional Training department organizes short training courses and master classes designed for European animation professionals.
 The Professional Training department relies on an international network of animation and film professionals.
 Courses and master classes are created for young to experienced professionals with animation experience on any medium.
 The target groups range from storyboard and concept artists, character designers and art directors, to animators, CG artists and directors.

 The Professional Training department offers the following courses: